Tom Harris is injured in a high school football game and ends up in the hospital.

 “Why are some children’s rooms not private?”

 “A lot of kids don’t want to be alone when they’re in the hospital.
-So they let them decide if they want to be in a room shared by one other kid.
-There are some kids that, because of why they’re here, need private rooms.
-Also, all the rooms in the hospital have a pull-out bed that parents or friends can use to stay overnight if that’s allowed based on why the patient is here.”
+So they let them decide if they want to be in a room shared with one other kid.
+There are some kids that don’t want to be in a room with a stranger, or because of why they’re here need a private room.
+All the rooms in the hospital have a pull-out bed that parents or friends can use to stay overnight if that’s allowed based on why the patient is here.”

 “That’s sure different than how I think about what it’s like being in a hospital.”